mossprescott/scalaz-notes/Functor.md

 Apply a function to the values in some context, preserving the context.

+Nomenclature: the name was borrowed from linguistics (according to wikipedia).

 Examples: any monad, including `\/`, `Task`, `Option`, `List` (and other collections).
 Also [TODO: good non-monad examples.]

 ## Operations